KRFOSS/kali-docs/development/live-build-a-custom-kali-iso/index.md

 - Have less packages included (such as switching `kali-linux-default` to `kali-linux-top10`)
 - Improve access to packages

 You often find that you are waiting on packages to be pulled down.
-You can either setup a local proxy on the same machine (such as `apt-cacher` or `apt-cacher-ng`).
+You can either setup a local proxy on the same machine (such as `approx` or `apt-cacher-ng`).
 Alternatively, you can setup a [local network mirror](/docs/community/setting-up-a-kali-linux-mirror/).

 We can instruct the build-script to use a different mirror, by doing the following (assuming our network mirror is located at `http://192.168.0.101/kali`):